 Don’t: Lose sight of long-term financial goals

-When it comes to saving, it’s important to consider both your short- and long-term financial goals.
-While you may be more focused on just surviving right now, try not to forget to think about your future self.
+It’s important to consider both your short- and long-term financial goals when it comes to saving money.
+While you may be more focused on just surviving right now, try and remember to think about your future self.

-Michele Lee Fine, RICP, CEO and founder of Cornerstone Wealth Advisory in New York City, suggests evaluating your retirement portfolio to ensure it’s targeted towards your retirement age and risk tolerance.
+Michele Lee Fine, RICP, CEO and founder of Cornerstone Wealth Advisory in New York City, suggests evaluating your retirement portfolio to ensure it’s targeted toward your retirement age and risk tolerance.

-“If you are further away from retirement, you have more time to get through and recover from market volatility and down markets,” says Fine.
+“If you are further away from retirement, you have more time to get through and recover from market volatility and down markets,” Fine says.
 “If you are closer to retirement, make sure that you are gradually starting to mitigate risk, looking more at creating passive income streams for the near future that will be sustainable.”

 Whether you start planning for your golden years early in your career, or you’re getting off to a later start, finding the best retirement plan for your individual circumstances can help maximize your return.